freshbits/gpx_reader/README.md

 ## TODO
   - list all the points directly from the track
-  - calcucate boundaries of the tracks/segments unless in the metadata
+  - calculate boundaries of the tracks/segments unless in the metadata
   - calculate elapsed time
   - write more tests
   - improve performance (currently very long to read a file with 5400 points, approx 16km, takes 25")